SamvsP4K/Louise_KS_analysis/README.md

-# Louise_KS_analysis
+# An Analysis of Kickstarter Campaigns
-A breakdown of successful and failed kick starters to help Louise make better decisions about her own upcoming projects.
+## A breakdown of successful and failed kick starters to help Louise make better decisions about her own upcoming projects.